PaperPrototype/voxels-unity-course/08 - Terrain Generators/english.md

 ![](/Assets/terrain_generator_layers_and_voxel_types.png)

+TADA!

 # Abstract Classes
 But there is 1 problem.
 We still are stuck with 1 single version of `GetVoxelType`!
+And we will lose any old versions of it if we update the `GetVoxelType` method in the `TerrainGenerator` script!

 Lets fix this.
-Edit the `TerrainGenerator` class to be `abstract` and then also mark the `GetVoxelType` to be abstract (we'll explain what this does in a second):
+Edit the `TerrainGenerator` class to be `abstract` and then also mark the `GetVoxelType` method to be abstract (we'll explain what this does in a second):

 ```cs
 // update this